DesignPLUS Flashcards

 Design Assistant Panel

-After adding flashcards to your content page, if you do not see the Design Assistant panel within the DesignPLUS Sidebar, you will need to enable beta tools in your Sidebar.
+After adding Flashcards to your content page, if you do not see the Design Assistant panel within the DesignPLUS Sidebar, you will need to enable beta tools in your Sidebar.

 A screenshot of the Cidi Lab DesignPLUS Sidebar's Flashcards Generator tool, showing the interface of the "Design Assistant BETA" AI content generation tool.
 At the top, a blue header is labeled "Design Assistant BETA," with an "AI Transparency" link to its right.
 The title below reads "Flashcards Generator," followed by an instruction to "Enter a topic or comma separated list of terms".
 There is a text input field, which contains descriptive sentences about panda biology.
 Below this field are three buttons with AI symbols: "Generate," "History," and "Options" dropdown.
 A checkbox labeled "Replace content in the editor" is checked.
 The tool parameters at the bottom include a field for "Number of responses" set to "5," a "Grade level" dropdown menu set to "13", and an "Output language" dropdown set to "English".